- Preparation time 30 mins

 Chilli oil and soy sauce, to serve

-- Add a little water to cornflour to make a paste then, in a large jug, whisk through eggs and salt.
+- Add a little water to cornflour to make a paste then, in a large jug, whisk through eggs.

 - Make the filling by mixing all ingredients in a bowl and massaging them together with your hands.
 This will create a springy/juicy texture of the filling.